Parallel computation¶

 How did you calculate the efficiency exactly?

-The efficiency, f
+The efficiency, f, equals:

 where:

-is the time spend on a calculation, summed up over all corest_total
+t_used_effectivelyis the time spend on a calculation, summed up over all corest_totalis the total time all spent by all cores

 These two can be calculated as such: